Mellow-Programming/chatGPT-note-taking-app/README.md

 # chatGPT-note-taking-app
-You won't believe how easy it is to create your own app with ChatGPT's help
+`Hey there Mellow ASMR Programming fans!
+In today's video, we're getting our hands dirty and building a note-taking app using JavaScript and the amazing ChatGPT.
+You won't believe how easy it is to create your own app with ChatGPT's help.
+And the best part?
+It's all done in a calming and relaxed ASMR style.
+So sit back, relax, and let's build a super cool note-taking app together!
+Don't forget to hit that subscribe button and turn on notifications so you never miss a video.
+Let's do this!`